 2. “Haven’t you had that baby yet?”

 If that woman’s pregnancy seems long to you I can almost guarantee that it feels like about 30 years to her.
-Pregnant woman who are asked this question should be legally exempt from murder convictions.
+Pregnant women who are asked this question should be legally exempt from murder convictions.
 (You can also send them to haveyouhadthatbabyyet.com)

 3. “You look tired, you must be having a girl because they steal your beauty.”